Derek Bell (racing driver)

-Derek Reginald Bell MBE (born 31 October 1941 in Pinner, Middlesex, England) is a British racing driver.
+Derek Reginald Bell MBE (born 31 October 1941) is a British racing driver.
 In sportscar racing, he won the Le Mans 24 hours five times, the Daytona 24 three times and the World Sportscar Championship twice.
 He also raced in Formula One for the Ferrari, Wheatcroft, McLaren, Surtees and Tecno teams.
 He has been described by fellow racer Hans-Joachim Stuck as one of the most liked drivers of his generation.